 Step 2: We EQUIP people to make a difference in the lives of vulnerable children.
 We do this in two ways.
 Firstly, through pre-placement support as we journey with people stepping up to provide a home for vulnerable children from inspiration to placement.
 And secondly, through post-placement support as we ensure adoptive parents and foster or kinships carers are well supported as they care for children – particularly through equipping churches to support them.

 Step 3: As a result, we have the credibility to influence even greater CHANGE.
 We do this through systemic change as we bring about change to attitudes, policy, and practices that impact looked after and adopted children and the families who care for them.

 ALL PARTY PARLIAMENTARY GROUP

 This year in the United Kingdom we have seen the launch of an ‘All Party Parliamentary Group’ looking at adoption and permanence.
-Home for Good are providing the secretariat for the Group along with AdoptionUK.
-We have just finished our first enquiry into England’s Adoption Support Fund.
+Home for Good is providing the secretariat for the Group along with AdoptionUK.
+We have just finished our first inquiry into England’s Adoption Support Fund.
 We hope that the result of our efforts funding will be continued before 2020 and the fund will be improved.

 THY KINGDOM COME GLOBAL PRAYER FOCUS

 As part of the Archbishop of Canterbury’s global prayer focus, “Thy Kingdom Come”, our founding director, Krish Kandiah, was asked to make a short film (at the bottom of this page) that communicates how understanding our adoption in God’s family unlocks the mystery and meaning of The Lord’s Prayer.

 Home for Good produces resources that churches can use on Mother’s Day and Father’s Day to put vulnerable children and the need for more foster carers and adoptive parents onto their agenda.
 Here’s the film called “Father God” produced for Father’s Day 2019: